-Enjoy a taste of historic Bombay with a British twist at this atmsopheric Irani café, open from breakfast until late.
+A taste of historic Bombay with a British twist at this atmsopheric Irani café which opens from breakfast until late.

 - Provides: Vegetarian options (at least ¼ main courses), Halal options, Children's portions, Children's high chairs, Wheelchair access, Outdoor tables, Free wi-fi

 - Music on stereo: Eclectic Bombay beats